-In 2018 we worked with a broker (and ex-banker) to ensure the banks understand Narara Ecovillage - including the land (being community title), the Community Management Statement (being the registered rules associated and legally bound to the land) and the relationship between the Community Association and the Co-operative.
+In 2018 we worked with a broker (and ex-banker) to ensure the banks understand Narara Ecovillage - including the land (being Community Title), the Community Management Statement (being the registered rules associated and legally bound to the land) and the relationship between the Community Association and the Co-operative.

-Firstly, a number of smaller banks will not lend on Community Title land.
+There are however a number of smaller banks who will not lend on Community Title land.
 We hope that over time banks will reconsider their position on this type of title which is becoming more common.

-Secondly, the requirement for a purchaser to be a member of the Co-operative was a challenge - this requirement increased the bank's assessment of their risk of selling the lot should they need to in the event of a default on the loan.
+It was also found that the requirement for a purchaser to be a member of the Co-operative was a challenge for potential lenders - this requirement increased the bank's assessment of their difficulty in selling the lot should they need to in the event of a default on the loan.
+We believe that clause 2.2 will come into play very rarely, but its inclusion gave the banks the peace of mind that they could just sell the lot if they need to and recoup the loan principal.